Amina00Aslam/django-activity-logger-middleware/README.md

 - **Task Management**: Allows users to create, update, and delete tasks while tracking them in the database.
 - **Analytics**: Keeps track of task statistics and activity logs.

+## Project Files Overview
+- **middleware.py**
+Handles the logging of requests.
+This middleware captures the user's IP address, request method, URL, status code, and logs it into the RequestLog model.

+- **signals.py**
+Handles the logic for updating task summaries when tasks are created, updated, or deleted.
+It uses Django signals to automatically update the TaskSummary model.

+- **models.py**
+Contains the database models for RequestLog, UserActivityLog, Task, and TaskSummary.
+These models store logs of requests, task activities, and task statistics.

+- **views.py**
+Handles API logic for creating, updating, and deleting tasks as well as fetching activity logs.

 ## Getting Started
 ### 1. **Set Up the Development Environment**
 To get started with this project, make sure you have the following prerequisites installed: